"It's your kingdom."

 All the indicated locations are approximate.
 Stations do not have formal names but are my descriptions.

-The Old Oak Central location is proposed as a Crossrail and mainline station as well.
+The Old Oak Central location is proposed as an Elizabeth Line and mainline station as well.

 There is also the possibility of extension beyond beyond Park Royal to Wembley Central.